t-clark04/Clark-Data-Science-Portfolio/MLUnsupervisedApp/README.md

 My app relays model feedback to the user through three different kinds of visuals.
 These include the elbow plot, the silhouette score plot, and the dendrogram.

 Elbow plots:
-- Display the within-cluster variance for KMeans models built with various values of *k*.
+- Display the within-cluster variance for K-Means models built with various values of *k*.
 - Allow the user to find the optimal number of clusters by locating the value of *k* after which the slope sharply flattens out (like an elbow shape).

 ![Elbow_Plot](data/Elbow_Plot.png)